Updated February 24, 2020

 With peak selling season upon us and housing prices on the rise, now is the time invest in your home to capitalize on its value.
-Whether you are selling now or sometime in the future, these simple recommendations are sure to pay off.
-In countdown fashion…
+These simple recommendations are proven to pay off.
+Staging the interior and exterior helps optimize a buyer’s first impression of your home.

 #10 – Half-empty Closets